oarcscience/ith.oarc.science/neu/kveng/index.md

 The Kalevala is the national saga of Finland.
-Pieced together (and embellished) by Elias Lönnrot in the late 19th Century, from a traditional cycle told by rural storytellers, the tales which constitute the Kalevala show signs of great antiquity.--J. B. Hare
+Pieced together (and embellished) by Elias Lönnrot in the late 19th Century, from a traditional cycle told by rural storytellers, the tales which constitute the Kalevala show signs of great antiquity.--J. Lelievre

 ------------------------------------------------------------------------